Applying to the Professional Division

 About the Professional Division

-Students invited to the Professional Division concentrate on perfecting technique and developing artistry through an intensive full-day, 40-week, comprehensive program.
-Professional Division curriculum includes technique, pointe, variations, men’s class, adagio, modern, choreography, Pilates apparatus classes, essential barre, strength training, and seminars on such topics as nutrition, personal safety, and life skills.
+Students invited to the Professional Division concentrate on perfecting technique and developing artistry through an intensive full-day, 38-week, comprehensive program.
+Professional Division curriculum includes technique, pointe, variations, men’s class, adagio, modern, choreography, Pilates apparatus classes, essential barre, strength training, and an extensive Health and Wellness and mentorship program featuring seminars on such topics as personal medicine/self care, nutrition, and injury prevention.
 This 1 to 2-year program is designed to help students transition from student to professional dancer.
 PNB School assists students with career planning by offering workshops and resources on resume writing and the audition/job search process, providing contacts for audition photos, and through individual counseling/conferences.
 Selected Professional Division students may also have frequent opportunities to perform in Pacific Northwest Ballet productions throughout the year.

 Professional Division students are responsible for making their own housing arrangements during the school year, as PNB School does not have year-round housing available.
 Students often choose to live with a roommate; most roommate situations are established before the end of Summer Course.
 Many students have recommended searching online at Zillow.com to find prospective apartments in the vicinity of PNB (visit Zillow.com and click on “Rentals” for Seattle.
 It shows available rentals, location, and cost).